Cloyne Cathedral

 St. Colman's Cathedral, Cloyne (Irish: Ard-Eaglais Naomh Colmán, Cluain) is a cathedral of the Church of Ireland in Cloyne, County Cork in Ireland.
 It is in the ecclesiastical province of Dublin.
-Originally a Roman Catholic cathedral, it was converted to an Anglican cathedral in 1678.

 Previously the cathedral of the Diocese of Cloyne, it is now one of three cathedrals in the United Dioceses of Cork, Cloyne and Ross.
 Cloyne Round Tower is across the road from the cathedral and was at one time used as the tower for the cathedral bell.

 History

 Early history

 The cathedral traces its origins to a monastic settlement founded in 560 by Colmán of Cloyne.
 The site for his monastery and monastic school at Cloyne (Cluain Uamha or "Meadow of the Caves") was donated by Coirpre Cromm mac Crimthainn, King of Munster.
 The cathedral was plundered by the Vikings in 822, 824 and 885.
 In the 885 raid, the abbot, prior, and several others were killed, and Cloyne is not mentioned in the monastic annals again until 1060.
-Bishop Nehemias of Cloyne is noted as having died in 1149, shortly beforeCloyne was recognised as a diocese at the Synod of Kells in 1152.
+Bishop Nehemias of Cloyne is noted as having died in 1149, shortly before Cloyne was recognised as a diocese at the Synod of Kells in 1152.

 A series of churches were built on the site, with the present building dating from between 1250 and the 1270s.
 A building on the grounds of the cathedral, known as the "Fire House", may once have been an oratory, or alternatively may have been used by a female order to keep a fire continuously burning.